 For illustration purpose only.
 Source: NSE, CRISIL, Data as at December 2022, Return distribution based on a daily rolling returns of various holding periods.
 Period considered: 1 January 2005 - 31 December 2022.
 Mid Cap Funds are represented by weighted average index of 28 Mid cap funds representing the Mid Cap category.
 Returns of Mid cap funds is average of CRISIL ranked schemes.
+Note - The above graphs/ analysis should not be construed as an investment advice or research report or recommendation to buy or sell in any stock/sector/cap.
 Past performance may or may not be sustained in the future.